and-lz/avp/readme.md

 #### Why Not Use ES6 Imports/Exports?

 While ES6 `import` and `export` statements are powerful, they require a build process (e.g., using Babel) to ensure compatibility across all browsers.
+Additionally, using ES6 modules with the `type="module"` attribute in `<script>` tags introduces CORS restrictions when running the project directly from the file system (`file://` protocol).
+Browsers block such requests for security reasons, requiring the project to be served via a local server.

 To keep this project straightforward and accessible, we use global variables and functions instead of module imports/exports.
-This approach eliminates the need for tools like Babel or Webpack, making the project easier to set up and use.
+This approach eliminates the need for tools like Babel or Webpack and avoids the requirement of running a local server, making the project easier to set up and use.

 ### Future Enhancements